ryqndev/learn-ryqn-dev/src/content/setting-up-react/README.md

  • Setup Babel - generates polyfills (code that makes your code backwards compatible and work on all browsers)

- • ... bunch of other stuff but these are some basic ones
+ • ... bunch of other stuff but the ones above are most important

 ## Finishing up